bahtiyartan/troia/docs/30Flowcontrol.rst

 ::

-	IF A > 0 && A < THIS.GETMAXVALUE(P1) THEN
+	IF A > 1 && A < THIS.GETMAXVALUE(P1) THEN
-		RESULT = 'A is between zero and max value';
+		RESULT = 'A is between one and max value';
 	ENDIF;

 In TROIA all logical expression is executed even if first condition is enough to calculate logical expression's result.
-Lets say A variable is -1 before the IF statement A > 0 condition returns false.
+Lets say A variable is 0 before the IF statement A > 1 condition returns false.
 If one of && (and) operator's operands is false, result is always false.
 Most used programming languages do not execute A < THIS.GETMAXVALUE() conditon, but in TROIA it is executed.
 Behaviour is same for || (or) operator when its first operand is true.